-We restate the below theorem from \cite{bermond82} for the property $R_1$.
-The proof is the same as that found in \cite{bermond82}. \begin{theorem} \cite{bermond82} Let $G$ be a graph of diameter $D \ge 2$, and let $G'$ have property~\ref{prop_R_1}.
-Define $f_{(x,y)}(x') = f(x')$ for every arc $(x,y)$ of an arbitrary orientation of the edges of $G$.
+The following theorem from \cite{bermond82} was stated for Property $P_i$.
+We restate the theorem for our special case where $i=1$, to get diameter $D+1$.
+The proof is the same as that found in \cite{bermond82}. \begin{theorem} \cite{bermond82} Let $G$ be a graph of diameter $D \ge 2$, and let $G'$ have Property~\ref{prop_R_1}.
+Define $f_{(x,y)}(x') = f(x')$ (from Property~\ref{prop_R_1}) for every arc $(x,y)$ of an arbitrary orientation of the edges of $G$.
 Then $G*G'$ has diameter at most $D+1$. \end{theorem}

-\if 0 \kldelete{So we can now construct large graphs guaranteed to have diameter no more than $3$ using a diameter-$2$ supernode graph and a structure graph with the $R$ properties.
-We now must choose $G$ and $G'$ so that the star product $G*G'$ has the largest possible order for its degree.} \fi